IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grids-header.md

     </div>
     </div>
     <div class="faqs-accordion-content">
-        <div class="faqs-accordion h4">Can I purchase the Infragistics Ignite UI for {Platform} Data Grid control separately?</div>
+        <div class="faqs-accordion h4">Can I purchase the Infragistics {ProductName} Data Grid control separately?</div>
         <div class="divider--half"></div>
         <div class="faqs-accordion-panel">
         No, you cannot purchase the {Platform} Data Grid separately.
-It is part of a the <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui-{Platform}">Ignite UI for {Platform} product</a>, which includes dozens of UI controls and components, plus over 60 charts, including {Platform} Financial Charting.
+It is part of a the <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui-{Platform}">{ProductName} product</a>, which includes dozens of UI controls and components, plus over 60 charts, including {Platform} Financial Charting.
 If you are interested in other modern web platforms like Angular, ASP.NET MVC, Web Components or ASP.NET Blazor, check out our <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui">Ignite UI product bundle</a>, which gives you every web platform for only $100 more on your subscription.
 That is hundreds of controls, components, and data visualizations for a very low price.
         <div class="divider--half"></div>
         </div>
     </div>
     <div class="faqs-accordion-content">
-        <div class="faqs-accordion h4">How do I Install {Platform} and the Infragistics Ignite UI for {Platform} Data Grid control?</div>
+        <div class="faqs-accordion h4">How do I Install {Platform} and the Infragistics {ProductName} Data Grid control?</div>
         <div class="divider--half"></div>
         <div class="faqs-accordion-panel">
         To get started with the {Platform} Data Grid, follow the steps in the [getting started guide](../general-getting-started.md).
 We also maintain a library of <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/resources/sample-applications">sample applications</a>, which are designed to not only inspire but are best practices guides for {Platform} development.